 Here we asked whether children could engage in backwards blocking reasoning for three and four objects as opposed to two.
 Our design was like that used by McCormack et al. (2009).
 Children observed three objects (A, B, and C) together have causal efficacy, and then A by itself either have or fail to have that same efficacy.
 They were asked whether each object was efficacious.
 These trials were compared with control trials in which they again observed three objects (A’, B’, and C’) have efficacy together, and then a fourth object (D) either have or fail to have that efficacy.
 A retrospective inference involves the judgments of objects B and C being different across these two types of trials.
 When A is efficacious, judgments of the efficacy of B and C should be lower than the judgments of B’ and C’ when children see that a fourth, unrelated object is efficacious.
-When A is not efficacious, judgments of the efficacy of B and C should be higher than B’ and C’ when children see that a fourth, unrelated object is not efficacious.
+When A is not efficacious, judgments of the efficacy of B and C should be higher than B’ and C’..
 Moreover, judgments of B and C should differ between these two trials; B and C are more likely to be judged as efficacious when A is not efficacious than when A is.
 Because McCormack et al. (2009) found that 5 and 6-year-olds made such retrospective inferences, we considered the same age range here.
-After presenting these behavioral data, we present a pair of computational models that try to explain these results.
+After presenting these behavioral data, we present a pair of computational models that try to describe these results.

 Method